gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ### Debug Logs
 To enable debug logging, set the environment variable DEBUG as follows when starting your application: `DEBUG=xssec`.
 Note that `DEBUG=xssec:*` works only for xssec 3.

+:warning: Do not enable in production unless absolutely necessarily to analyze a problem.
+Sensitive information might be logged when debug logs are enabled, including (but not necessary limited to):
+- *JWT tokens* that do not pass token validation (if application logs (subclasses of) `TokenValidationError` to console)
+- *Service credentials* as part of the request payload that is logged to the console before any HTTP request from the library (if application performs service requests that require authentication, e.g. token fetches)

 ### How to get support
 Please use official SAP support channels to get support under component `BC-CP-CF-SEC-LIB` or `Security Client Libraries`.\